kammitama5/kammitama5.github.io/_posts/2023-06-01-Thursday-June-1st.md

 <img src="/images1/FormalMethods23/fm20.png" width="400">

+- Andrei gives out certificates from the summer school with Shankar

 <img src="/images1/FormalMethods23/fm21.png" width="400">

+- Banquet desserts

 <img src="/images1/FormalMethods23/fm22.png" width="400">

+- Jessie gives a talk on Verifying LLMs and Challenges in that space that could benefit from a formal methods approach.

 <img src="/images1/FormalMethods23/fm23.png" width="400">

+- elote!
+I've been dreaming about elote since there isn't good elote where I live!

 <img src="/images1/FormalMethods23/fm24.png" width="400">

 <img src="/images1/FormalMethods23/fm25.png" width="400">

+## In Conclusion
+- I highly recommend it!
+- There are a number of fields that could benefit from these methods, and in particular, what they emphasize is in particular fields that do not know they necessarily need them, rather than just the typical "programming languages" approach.
+In fact, I used to think that PL was formal verification, but they're two quite separate fields, and I really enjoyed learning about them in a context that wasn't just focused on programming languages techniques and approaches.
+I learned so much, and it was very applicable to my area of research!

 ## That's it